-Bundle your cultural experience and hotel for a curated vacation that makes the most of Toronto’s 2022 festival comeback.
+Bundle your cultural experience and hotel for a curated vacation that makes the most of Toronto’s summer festivals.

 Festival season is back, baby!
-After a two-year break, Toronto’s summer festivals are long-overdue must-attends.
-Staying at a hotel that’s just a short walk or transit ride away from all the fun means you can spend more time soaking in the arts and culture, and less time commuting.
+Toronto’s summer festivals are must-attends.
+Staying at a hotel that’s just a short walk or transit ride away from all the fun means you can spend more time soaking in the arts and culture and less time commuting.
 Get set to get your fête on!

 Canada’s festival of emerging music puts the spotlight on over 300 new bands.
-This year’s lineup includes Big Smoke Brass Band from Toronto and indie rockers Sleep Gonzales from Surrey, B.C.
+This year’s lineup includes pop artist Tana from the U.K. and indie artist Ché Aimee Dorval from Vancouver, B.C.
 You’re guaranteed to leave the fest with so much music to add to your playlists.

-Location(s): Shows take place in more than 20 of the city’s top live music venues; snag a Full Festival Pass for access to any show in the fest’s lineup.
+Location(s): Shows take place in more than 15 of the city’s top live music venues.

-This iconic and international jazz celebration celebrates 35 years this summer!
-Music legend Smokey Robinson will perform at Meridian Hall while New Power Generation will showcase the music of pop icon Prince, to name just two of the stellar acts coming to town.
+This iconic and international jazz celebration celebrates 36 years this summer!
+Enjoy classical sounds from Herbie Hancock, who will perform at Meridian Hall, while Grammy Award-winning singer/songwriter, actor and author Ashanti will perform at TD Avenue Stage, to name just two of the stellar acts coming to town.